-This custom motorcycle handcrafted by Rafz in 2017 is a Street Tracker based on a 2003 Harley-Davidson Sportster XL-883R.
-There were many interventions, both aesthetically and mechanically, but all not too invasive to maintain a minimal and elegant style … as elegant as possible, given that the basic idea was still to recall the racing world of the dirt track races.
+This custom motorcycle handcrafted by Rafz in 2018 is a Street Tracker based on a 2003 Harley-Davidson Sportster XL-883R.
+There were many interventions, both aesthetically and mechanically, but all not too invasive to maintain a minimal and elegant style … as elegant as possible, given that the basic idea was still to recall the racing world of the Flat Track races.

 Conceived taking inspiration from the legendary XR750 of the 70s, it has been updated to respect the current stylistic dictates.
 The original frame was cut to allow mounting of the short fiberglass tail, which required many prototypes before arriving at the final solution.
 Even the decals on the tank required a lot of study and numerous renderings, before being chosen as the definitive solution.